openai/SWELancer-Benchmark/README.md

 **Step 3: Configure Environment Variables**

+Ensure you have an OpenAI API key and username set on your machine.

 Locate the `sample.env` file in the root directory.
 This file contains template environment variables needed for the application:

 ```plaintext